 For this reason, it is advisable that you visit a spine specialist to obtain an accurate diagnosis.
 Once spinal stenosis is isolated, our doctors will come up with the most effective treatment plan to restore your quality of life.

 Discover which treatment options are right for you with our Treatment Finder.

 Treatment options for spinal stenosis depend on what stage of the disease you have, and range from pain relief medications and exercise to minimally invasive surgery and invasive surgery in advanced stages.
 Like many conditions of the spine, the earlier you catch spinal stenosis, the less invasive the treatment options typically are.

 Physical therapy and anti-inflammatory medications are common first steps for short term pain relief.
 If these treatments are unsuccessful or help very little, a regimen of cortisone injections can be used for longer-term pain relief.
 This can also help identify the specific cause of the pain, if surgery is ever needed.
 Surgery options could include a laminectomy or a special procedure called a Laminoforaminotomy.

-The team at NJ Spine & Orthopedic believes that accurately diagnosing the condition and exploring all treatment options is the key to pain relief.
-Try our Treatment Check Tool to find out what treatment option is right for you.
+Our team at NJ Spine & Orthopedic believes that accurately diagnosing the condition and exploring all treatment options is the key to pain relief.
+Try our Candidacy Verification tool to find out what treatment option is right for you.